marniks7/bitmap-usage/docs/design.md

 # Design & Research

-## Into
+## Overview

 Source system stores all prices.
-The task for this service - provide ability to find price.
+The goal of this service is to get data from there (not covered) and provide ability to find price.

 This search depends on many conditions, like start date \ end date, offering, characteristics like Internet Bandwidth, Contract Term, etc., some grouping criterias.
 This search is one of many other tasks we need to execute during typical